zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

 ## Conclusion

+The biggest finding of this iteration is that validation loss is only useful when it decreases, once it starts to diverge it is no longer useful.

 ## Next steps

 - I might have to reconsider the role of lora ranking now that I know that validation loss is not a good proxy.